 For example, a $40,000 line of credit, fully withdrawn to $40,000, with a 4.0% rate would have an interest only payment of $133.33/month ($40,000 x’s 4.0%...divided by 12).
 If interest only payments are made and at the end of the 10-year draw period $40,000 is still owed, the borrower could see the payment balloon to a much higher amount.
 Let’s assume at the end of the draw period rates are at 5.5%.
 The payment would go from $133.33/month up to $275/month (based on fully amortized, 20 year term, and 5.5% rate).
 That’s more than double!
 A $142/month increase may not seem insurmountable, but imagine the increase on a $100,000 HELOC payment after the draw period.
 Or even a $200,000 HELOC.
 These line amounts are not uncommon when people often use them to pay off debt, finance kids’ college education, do elaborate home improvements, etc.

-The interest on HELOCs is tax deductible, to a certain extent.
-If a HELOC is used to purchase a home, the interest is fully deductible (as long as the total borrowed amount is under $1,000,000 for married filers, and $500,000 for married-separate filers).
+The interest on HELOCs can be tax deductible.
+If a HELOC is used to purchase a home, the interest is fully deductible (as long as the total borrowed amount is under $750,000).
 If the HELOC is acquired after the home purchase, the IRS allows you to fully deduct interest paid on HELOCs used for home improvements.
-If the HELOC is acquired for purposes other than those related to purchasing or improving a home, only the interest paid on HELOCs up to $100,000 loan amounts is deductible ($50,000 if filing married separate).
-The above is based on 2017 tax info.
+If the HELOC is acquired for purposes other than those related to purchasing or improving a home, the interest is no longer deductible due to 2018 tax reform changes.
+The above is based on 2018 tax info.
 Tax law is subject to change.

 Lastly, HELOCs can generally be acquired at no cost and often come with a small annual fee (usually ranging between $0 - $75).